Rup-Narayan-Rajbanshi/Quiz-game/README.md

+# Game Description
+The game consists of multiple rounds.
+In each round players are presented a question, a choice of answers, and have to select one answer within the allotted time (10 seconds or so).
+Players that chose a correct answer advance to the next round.
+Those who chose the wrong answers are eliminated.
+The game continues until there’s only one winner left.

+# Features:
+- The application runs in completely automatic mode - i.e no admin intervention should be required to start the game (once a minimum number of players have joined) or advance the game to the next round.
+- The application allows running multiple games simultaneously.
+- The application allows a reasonably large number of players to participate in each game (think hundreds).
+- The application displays statistics about player choices at the end of each round (how many players have chosen each answer).

 # Steps to run a project Locally.

 1. Pull the project to your local system from the development branch of of the git repository in some directory.